 Dr. Duhning is a board-certified pediatric neuropsychologist with specialized training in both clinical evaluation and the school system.

-Her background as a practicing school psychologist — including experience with IEP and 504 processes — allows her to provide not just diagnostic clarity, but meaningful guidance on how to apply results in real-world settings.
+Her background as a practicing as a nationally certified school psychologist — including experience with IEP and 504 processes — allows her to provide not just diagnostic clarity, but meaningful guidance on how to apply results in real-world settings.

 Families often choose this practice when they are looking for: